Cedaredge, Colorado

+Cedaredge is a home rule municipality located in Delta County, Colorado, United States.
+It is a small, agricultural community with 2,279 residents as of 2020, producing beef cattle, elk, apples, and peaches.
+Cedaredge is also home to several of the 19 wineries in Delta County, produced from the region's few basic vineyards.
+Located beneath the southern slopes of the Grand Mesa in the Surface Creek Valley, Cedaredge has an elevated vantage point that affords southern views of the San Juan Mountains, the Black Canyon of the Gunnison National Park, and the Coloradan communities of Delta, Olathe, and Montrose.

 History

 Early history

 Up until 1880 much of central and western Colorado was inhabited by the Ute Indians.
 Under the Act of June 15, 1880, the Utes ceded a large portion of their land to the United States, including the Surface Creek Valley.
 On September 1, 1881, the last band of Utes made their exodus from western Colorado to the northeastern part of Utah under escort of troops from Fort Crawford.
 Settlers soon began arriving, building homesteads, barns, businesses, and ranches.
-Much of the land was carved up into cattle ranches, fruit orchards, and fields of alfalfa, and grass, but the most successful business is cattle ranching to the west of the town.
+Much of the land was carved up into cattle ranches, fruit orchards, and fields of alfalfa and grass, but the most successful business is cattle ranching to the west of the town.

-The town of Cedaredge was officially incorporated on March 25, 1907 by a few ranchers.